 This report was produced by the Wes Watkins Center for International Trade Development (CITD) at Oklahoma State University.
-The authors on this report were Adolfo Peña, Darcy Elmore, and Sean Kluver.
+The lead authors on this report were Wes Watkins Global Trade Fellows Adolfo Peña and Darcy Elmore.
+The following people also contributed to the report: Darcy Elmore and Clint Parker (layout and design assistance).
 The report was produced under the supervision of Andrew Ranson (Director, CITD) and John Schoeneman, Ph.D. (faculty) of Oklahoma State University.
 The CITD is grateful for the financial support provided through the Wes Watkins Global Trade Fellowships, and the Oklahoma State University Board of Regents.
 Inquiries may be sent to citd1@okstate.edu or by calling 405-744-4272.
 Engagement on Facebook or Twitter @OSUCITD is encouraged as well.